yousmii/News-App/API.md

 **GET, POST** /api/register
 > Tries to add a new user.
 Returns a status message.
 ```
-username            a string of X characters
+username            a string of 3-30 characters
-email_address       a string of X characters
+email_address       a valid email
-password            a string of X characters
+password            a string of 6-30 characters
 ```

 **GET, POST** /api/login
 > Adds user to session if username and password match a database entry.
 Returns a status message.
 ```
-username            a string of X characters
+username            a string of 3-30 characters
-password            a string of X characters
+password            a string of 6-30 characters
 ```

 /api/logout